zeitspace/web-accessibility-session/README.md

 #### Optional tools
 Adobe XD is a design and prototyping tool.
 It is not required for this workshop but you are welcome to use it.
 We provide Adobe XD assets and corresponding flattened PNG images where appropriate.
 A trial of Adobe XD can be [downloaded from the Adobe site](http://creative.adobe.com/products/download/xd).

+The XD document uses the Fira Sans typeface family as part of the webpage design.
+You can download them from the [Google Fonts site](https://fonts.google.com/specimen/Fira+Sans).
+Without this font, the XD design and text spacing will be off.

 ## Activity 1

 The goal of this activity is to learn about document structure as it relates to accessible design.
 In particular, we'll explore the use of *landmarks* as a way of describing blocks of content on a web page.